scribe-org/Scribe-Android/README.md

     - Press the play button marked "Run App"
     - From here code edits that are made will be reflected in the app each time it is ran.

+> [!NOTE]
+> Currently Scribe-Android does not work as a floating keyboard.

 After activating your emulator, consider setting up [pre-commit](https://pre-commit.com/) to fix common errors in the codebase before they're committed by running:

 ```bash